Stearoyl-(acyl-carrier-protein) 9-desaturase: Structure

 Fully bound Stearoyl-acyl-carrier-protein desaturase PDB 2XZ1.

 and show the dramatic change in conformation of the enzyme when bound (2XZ1) and unbound (2XZ0).
 As a dimer, the fatty acid chain binds to a hydrophobic pocket at the interface of the two dimers,.
 This central channel is mirrored by binding sites for the electron donors on either side.

 The stabilisation of the diiron-oxo element required to catalyse the reaction has been of particular interest.
 Crystallographic studies suggest that the iron groups are held in place by the desaturase using aspartate and glutamate.
 A structure of aspartate-X-X-histidine was found to be a common motif in several plant species.
 This desaturase family can be further divided by the consensus motif used to hold the iron clusters in place.
 Of particular note are the "soluble" desaturases, which use carboxylic acid groups, whereas it is possible for some variants to use histidines instead.
 The histidine rich desaturases tend to be integral membrane proteins.

-Structural studies strongly suggest that the animal form of this enzyme (Stearoyl-acyl-carrier-protein desaturase) is evolutionarily divergent from the forms found in plants and fungi.
-This is to be expected as the roles of the enzymes are different in both.
-For example, in insects, the desaturase is critical in the formation of ceramide, and for complex signalling molecules (pheromones), while in fungi, the function of the enzyme, and concentration of unsaturated lipids is regulated in response to function of growth temperature by controlling membrane fluidity in cells.
+Structural studies strongly suggest that the animal and fungi forms of this enzyme (stearoyl-CoA 9-desaturase) is evolutionarily divergent from the forms found in plants and fungi.
+This is to be expected as the roles of the enzymes are different in both, on the most basic level in using CoA instead of an acyl carrier protein.

-Potential Industrial Relevance

-This enzyme class plays a critical role in the biosynthesis of unsaturated fatty acids in plants, and are very specific to their substrates.
-A common theme in recent research has been to identify uncommon desaturases in various plants and isolate their genetic code.
-In particular, this can then be inserted into model cells (such as Escherichia coli) and up-regulated through metabolic engineering to skew the composition of oils produced by the model cells.

-This becomes a particularly lucrative endeavour if it becomes possible to successfully synthesise so-called Omega-3 fatty acids or other nutraceutical products from basic saturated fatty acids, and extract them from their hosts.